Introducing AI to an Online Petition Platform Changed Outputs but not Outcomes: Discussion

-Why doesn't AI improve outcomes on Change.org?
-We have three hypotheses for the lack of change in outcomes: first, that AI might not substantively improve content quality; second, that AI might increase readers' AI suspicion; and third, that AI-assisted writing might reduce petition-writer ownership and effort.
-Previous research suggests that when users adopt AI writing tools, their work scores higher in persuasion, creativity, and task performance~\cite{schoenegger2025large, Noy2023-sf, dellacquaNavigatingJaggedTechnological2023}.
-However, AI tools are not guaranteed to augment human performance.
-In a 2024 meta-review of human-AI collaboration, 15\% of reviewed human-AI systems performed worse than humans alone.
-Dell’Acqua et al. explain the varied success of human-AI collaboration through the ever-expanding ``jagged technological frontier'' of AI capabilities~\cite{dellacquaNavigatingJaggedTechnological2023}.
-Within this frontier, AI augments human productivity and performance; outside of the frontier, AI performs worse than humans alone.
-As AI is capable of generating text that contains elements that have been shown to drive petition success, such as persuasion and emotional appeal~\cite{HAGEN2016783, chen2019multi, schoenegger2025large}, we would expect AI to be capable of generating petitions that achieve strong outcomes.
-However, the technological capabilities of AI might be insufficient to explain the outcomes of content produced on social platforms, as evaluations are determined by readers' dynamic, subjective, and social perceptions.
-Specifically, it is possible that petitions, with their real-world, context-specific missions, fall outside of AI's capabilities for augmentation because the task requires personal and community-specific knowledge.
-AI on Change.org might contribute to what others have called ``semantic garbage'' or ``AI slop''~\cite{feuerriegel2023research, floridi2020gpt, moller2025impact, tullis2025sifting}: although AI shapes petitions to resemble previous articulate, well-researched petitions, the changes may be superficial, and thus be perceived as less informative or authentic than human-written petitions.
+First, even with higher text quality, petition outcomes might not improve if the petitions generated by the AI tool do not have improved substance.
+AI tools are not always guaranteed to augment human performance~\cite{vaccaroWhenCombinationsHumans2024}.
+While prior literature has explained human-AI collaboration through a ``jagged technological frontier'' in which AI either enhances human productivity and performance (inside the frontier) or performs worse than humans alone (outside the frontier)~\cite{dellacquaNavigatingJaggedTechnological2023}, it may be the case that the technological capability of AI does not drive petition-writing success.
+In particular, the technological capabilities of AI to produce believable, high-quality text seem to be insufficient to explain the outcomes of content produced on this type of advocacy platform, where evaluations are determined by readers' dynamic, subjective, and social perceptions.
+Specifically, it is possible that petitions, with their real-world, context-specific missions, fall outside of AI's capabilities for augmentation because the task requires personal and community-specific knowledge and engagement~\cite{wojtowicz2025undermining}.
+For example, we show in Figure 12 of the SI Appendix that petitions written with access to AI tended to use less specific language in petition titles.
+In sum, AI on Change.org might contribute to what others have called ``semantic garbage'' or ``AI slop''~\cite{feuerriegel2023research, floridi2020gpt, moller2025impact, tullis2025sifting}: although AI shapes petitions to resemble previous articulate, well-researched petitions, the changes may be superficial.